NHSDigital/software-engineering-quality-framework/practices/guides/architecture-patterns.md

 * Your Virtual Machines MUST be based on commodity images.

-Only where Rules 1, 2 and 3 can NOT be met, your Service may be built using physical on premise hardware.
+Only where Rules 1, 2 and 3 can NOT be met, your Service may be built using physical hardware.